fofanagithub/m-m-_hedera_hackathon/README.md

 4. Populate `simulator/rl/artifacts` with trained policy bundles before running the inference service.
 Copy the exported `.zip` and `.meta.json` pairs from your training run or download pre-trained assets, keeping the large files outside git history (see `simulator/rl/artifacts/README.md`).
+The file `simulator/rl/artifacts` is not empty, it contains the required files, but you can also do the training on your side following the instructions step.